ericopneto/udacity-image-classification/README.md

 ## Project 2: Image classification

-In this project, I will classify images of the set [CIFAR-10 link] (https://www.cs.toronto.edu/~kriz/cifar.html).
+In this project, I will classify images of the set [CIFAR-10 link](https://www.cs.toronto.edu/~kriz/cifar.html).
 This set contains images of airplanes, dogs, cats and other objects.
 The data needs to be preprocessed, then a convolutional neural network must be trained.
 It is necessary to normalize the images, make the one-hot encoding of the labels, and assemble the convolutional layers, max pooling and fully connected .
 At the end, the classifications proposed by the neural network for the images will be presented.

 ## Running using conda!